 The mechanisms utilized to communicate emergency information among faculty, staff, students, and visitors will incorporate a variety of communication channels.
 The sharing of information in the event of a school closure currently proceeds as follows:

-- E-mail from School Headmaster to all community members including start date for plan;
+- E-mail from School Head of School to all community members including start date for plan;

 - Notice on the school website and in divisional newsletters;